Dashron/Roads/README.md

 #### URL Part (routing)

-All URL routing happens through the resource definition, and through sub resources.
+All URL routing is defined through the resource definition, and through sub resources.
 The root resource represents a URL without any path ([protocol]://[host]/).
 This root resource must define additional resources as sub resources, which will branch out after the root resource.

 Part       | Example   | Example values | Description
 -----------|-----------|----------------|--------------